 - GEN 500 Engineering System Analysis 3 credit hours.
 This course introduces students to basic MATLAB and LabVIEW programming languages.
 Programming concepts are illustrated with engineering applications.
 Prerequisites: bachelor's degree in engineering or admission into the Systems and Material Engineering Program. - GEN 590 Special Topics 3 credit hours.
 This course focuses on topics based on modern trends in material engineering.
 The specifics of each course will be identified prior to it being offered. - GEN 600 Special Topics 3 credit hours.
 This course focuses on topics based on modern trends in material engineering.
 The specifics of each course will be identified prior to it being offered. - GEN 601 Life-Cycle Design Engineering 3 credit hours.
 This course is intended to provide insight and experience in theory and in practice in dealing with product complexity associated with such design processes.
 Topics include contemporary techniques such as product realization process, robust design, design for six-sigma, and design for manufacturability.
 Also considered are systems architectural principles; system optimization; standardization; and case studies in real-life product design projects.
-Prerequisites: bachelor's degree in engineering or admission to Materiel Engineering graduate program. - GEN 602 Product Assurance Engineering-3 credit hours.
-This course involves techniques for establishing product specifications, process controls for quality assurance, compatibility analysis, and product reliability and maintainability.
+Prerequisites: admission into the Systems and Materiel Engineering Program. - GEN 602 Product Assurance Engineering-3 credit hours.
+This course discusses techniques for establishing product specifications, process controls for quality assurance, compatibility analysis, and product reliability and maintainability.
 Topics include system reliability; confidence intervals-limits; normal and exponential distribution; failure analysis; the Weibull model in life testing; quality control; aging and system reliability; and case studies.
-Prerequisites: bachelor's degree in engineering or admission to Materiel Engineering graduate program; basic knowledge of statistics.

-- GEN 603 Analysis and Simulation Methods-3 credit hours.
+Prerequisites: bachelor's degree in engineering or admission into the Systems and Materiel Engineering Program. - GEN 603 Analysis and Simulation Methods-3 credit hours.
 The course centers on stochastic search methods for system optimization and the analysis and construction of Monte Carlo simulations.
 The focus is on issues in algorithm design and mathematical modeling, together with implications for practical implementation.
-Finite-element analysis is also given major consideration.
-Prerequisites: bachelor's degree in engineering or admission to Materiel Engineering graduate program; capability in computer programming. - GEN 604 Test and Evaluation Engineering 3 credit hours (lecture and laboratory).
+Prerequisites: admission into the Systems and Materiel Engineering Program. - GEN 604 Test and Evaluation Engineering 3 credit hours.
 This course provides an intensive introduction to test methods and evaluation techniques; statistical considerations in measurement uncertainties; experiment planning, designing, debugging, and execution; instrumentation for data acquisition; signal processing; techniques for data analysis and evaluation; methods for hardware verification and validation.
-Prerequisites: bachelor's degree in engineering or admission to Materiel Engineering graduate program; basic knowledge of statistics and electronic instrumentation. - GEN 690 Materiel Engineering Project-3 credit hours.
-The activity is initiated by a seminar covering the requirements, with an emphasis on reports typical in the engineering profession.
-The project subject must relate one or more topics from core courses with a detailed topic from a specialty course, providing a state-of-the-art treatment based on available literature.
+Prerequisites: admission into the Systems and Materiel Engineering Program. - GEN 605 Engineering Project Management 3 credit hours.
+Theory and practice of managing technical projects, including the application of modern project management software to efficiently plan, schedule, and control project activities.
+Topics include selecting project alternatives, managing project teams, risk management, work breakdown structures, precedence grids, precedence node diagrams, analytical methods for network solutions, resource scheduling, leveling and allocation, financial analysis of projects, and project-scheduling simulation.
+Prerequisites: admission into the Systems and Materiel Engineering Program. - GEN 690 Systems and Materiel Engineering Project-3 credit hours.
+The course is designed to demonstrate students' accumulated skills in managing complex systems under the supervision of a faculty mentor.
+The completed project report should bring together the knowledge and skills developed in the core courses and elective courses that comprise a student's program of study.
+It is expected that every capstone project will address the learning outcomes of the program.